SamuraiWriter7/ai-purity-detection-algorithm-v0.2/README.md

 Low AI-generated ratio does not automatically mean high originality.
 ```

-This field should be interpreted together with provenance, structural originality, and review status.
+This field should be interpreted together with provenance, structural originality, confidence, and review status.

 ---